masotime/dust-react/README.md

 ## Module Definition

-This module provides the following methods for importing:
+*dust-react* provides the following ways of importing:

 - Pre-compiled ES5 code for use in non-babel'd projects (`dust-react/lib`, which is also the main entry point when doing `require('dust-react')`)
 - UMD module for use in the browser (`dust-react/dist`)